Skip to content

 There are two locations where the CSE looks for plugins during startup:

-- The internal plugins directory located within the CSE installation path at
+• The internal plugins directory located within the CSE installation path at acme/plugins.
+This directory and its subdirectories are used for plugins that are bundled with the CSE.

-acme/plugins.
-This directory is used for plugins that are bundled with the CSE.
-You should not modify or add plugins to this directory, as they may be overwritten during CSE updates. - The external plugins directory located in the CSE's base directory (the directory from which the CSE is started or specified with the --base-directory
+• The external plugins directory located in the CSE's base directory (the directory from which the CSE is started or specified with the --base-directory command line option).
+This directory is intended for user-defined plugins.

 Even if these are two different directories, they are treated equally by the CSE.
 Plugins from both directories are loaded and managed in the same way.
 The only (runtime) difference is the order in which they are loaded: Plugins from the internal directory are loaded first, followed by plugins from the external directory.
 This means that plugins in the external directory can override plugins with the same name in the internal directory, but only if this is allowed by the configuration setting described in the next section.